 Rosales explains that “the real secret sauce is that we’re neutral territory – we’re not recruiters or coaches, it’s a passion project and my day job is news.
 We saw a hole in the market and filled it.”
 Additionally, she notes that “employers can’t use Pages, only personal accounts to post open roles, so unlike job boards, job seekers have a human available for questions.
 Try THAT on Indeed.”

-Nonprofit Job Hunters is another high-quality job seeker Facebook group if you are a nonprofit professional.
+Nonprofit Job Hunters is a high-quality job seeker Facebook group if you are a nonprofit professional.
 I repeatedly recommend this group to nonprofit job seekers as the job postings are of the highest quality, the discussions are vibrant, and the community is supportive.

 Note: Social media is continually evolving.
 I will update this article as I continue to learn about the best and latest Facebook groups for job seekers.
 Please feel free to contact me with any groups you recommend I consider adding to this list.